Monday, August 29, 2022

 Simon Rhodes, the son of Queen Elizabeth's first cousin, Hon.
 Margaret Rhodes, and his family were the most recent tenants.

 This post was first written on July 23, 2018, after the Daily Mail reported that Queen Elizabeth II had offered Adelaide Cottage at Windsor to the Duke and Duchess of Sussex.
-At the time, the report seemed credible -- unlike the report that the Duke and Duchess of Sussex were going to move into York Cottage at Sandringham -- but Kensington Palace never confirmed the Mail's report.
+At the time, the report seemed credible -- unlike the report that the Duke and Duchess of Sussex would move into York Cottage at Sandringham -- but Kensington Palace never confirmed the Mail's report.

 If you liked this article, perhaps you can buy me a cup of coffee